 Summer Before Colgate

-The Summer Institute is designed to ease the transition to college and enhance the academic preparedness of its participants each year.
+The Summer Institute strengthens OUS scholars' academic skills by immersing them in the rigorous academic culture of Colgate University.
 The program promotes personal growth and educational achievement.

 The OUS Experience

 As scholars in the Office of Undergraduate Studies (OUS) program, students will participate in four years of programming and engagement.